sci-evolution/deploy-aws-ec2/README.md

 # Deploy AWS EC2

 ## Description
-This is a Use Case for deploying a web application on an AWS EC2 instance using Nginx and PM2.
-It covers the installation of necessary dependencies, SSL certificates, configuration of Nginx, and management of the application using PM2.
+This use case demonstrates how to deploy a web application on an AWS EC2 instance using Nginx and PM2.
+It includes installing necessary dependencies, setting up SSL certificates, configuring Nginx, and managing the application with PM2.

 ## Table of Contents
 - [Deploy AWS EC2](#deploy-aws-ec2)